General Graduation Information

 Josten’s has provided a step-by-step guide to assist you in the proper way to wear your hood.

-- Information on registering for commencement is sent to each graduate’s official UT email address after they apply for graduation.
+- Information on registering for commencement is sent to each graduate’s official UT email address the Monday after they apply for graduation.
 It is critical that graduates check their university email to stay updated and meet all deadlines.

 - Students who have a religious or cultural conflict with their assigned ceremony could contact firstname.lastname@example.org for rescheduling options.

 Graduates will receive an email when registration opens.

 All graduate and professional students are assigned to the 8:30 a.m.
 Friday hooding ceremony.

 Undergraduates should contact the Office of the University Registrar once registration opens to discuss participation.
 Graduate and professional graduates should contact the Graduate School.

 Students who have already participated in a commencement ceremony are not eligible to participate again.

 The University of Tennessee does not hold commencement ceremonies in the summer.
 Most summer graduates have the option to walk in either the spring or fall ceremony.
 Certain graduate programs may not allow their graduates to walk early.
 If you are unsure, contact your department.

 - Either the Office of the University Registrar or the Graduate School will send you an email confirming your space in your ceremony.
 You will receive additional information at your UT email address regarding arrival times, entry locations, and other details a few weeks before commencement.